sergeyzolotukhin/learn-java-gradle/docs/_interview/microservice-patterns.md

 A consumer-driven contract (CDC) in microservices is a testing method where consumers define the expectations they have of a service provider's API, and providers use these consumer expectations to verify that they won't break compatibility.

+#### Polyglot persistence

+Polyglot persistence in microservices is the practice of using different data storage technologies for different services to match specific needs, such as relational databases for transactional data, key-value stores for caching, and document databases for flexible data structures.